JetBrains/Qodana/topics/qodana-yaml.md

 Qodana runs can be customized with the `qodana.yaml` file stored under your project's root directory.
 Note that configuration through `qodana.yaml` is only supported by the Qodana product.
-It is not supported by any other JetBrains products like IDEA and PhpStorm.
+It is not supported by any other JetBrains products like IDEA or PhpStorm.

-## Set up profile
+## Set up a profile

 Set up a profile by the name: